 I seriously wish I could make this stuff and pass it through the screen.
 There is only so much my family and I can eat!
 I use to pass most of my Divas Can Cook recipe to my in-laws and then they up and went gluten-free on me!
 Sheesh!

 I digress, lemon pound cake is one of my favorites!
 It’s right up there with this brown sugar caramel pound cake.

 The texture of this lemon pound cake is amazing!!!
 Thanks to the shortening, lemon yogurt and buttermilk!
 It produces this velvety fluffy yet perfectly dense pound cake that is simply incredible!

 And let me just say how much I adore the lemon-sweetness ratio!
 Sometimes it can be so hard to strike a good balance of tart but not too tart when it comes to lemon flavored baked goods.
-And sometimes the lemon flavors just disappears altogether!
-The oven tends to down play the lemon flavor so I always layer it!
+And sometimes the lemon flavors just disappear altogether!
+The oven tends to downplay the lemon flavor so I always layer it!